UEL Legal Advice Centre

 Drama in the Court Room

 As part of our commitment to providing free legal information to the local community, our student volunteers at the Legal Advice Centre draft information leaflets on hot topics for the benefit of our clients.
 The aim of these leaflets is to provide an overview of the law in a simplistic way.
 They are not intended to represent legal advice.

 Director and supervisors

 The Director and Supervisors are responsible for matters such as training, development and administration.
 The Legal Advice Centre also has an Advisory Group consisting of members of the Royal Docks School of Business & Law and partner organisations.
 The Law Clinic is also supported by local solicitors who provide their services on a pro bono basis.

 Saadiya Ahmad: Director

-Lorna Macfarlane, Lisa Spirakes and Heidi Appleby: Supervising Solicitors
+Lorna Macfarlane, Lisa Spirakes, Heidi Appleby and Vanessa Wiggins: Supervising Solicitors

 We would like to thank The Renewal Programme (Newham) Immigration Project for agreeing to have students to shadow their services, we look forward to working in Partnership.